jordanwhitede/website_24/to_do.md

 TO DO - all questions for Anya now :)

 - home page layout - get rid of big gap, few bigger photos?
-- embed videos to home page?
+- embed videos + bandcamp albums to home page - potentially another "module" or 2 for "videos / releases"
 - embed videos to sub-pages - white-reznichenko / solo
 - photo credits - how to add these? legal requirement!
 - why does white-reznichenko page work, but not solo?